State Health Updates

 - Kentucky – Governor Andy Beshear announced $2.8 million for 14 Recovery Kentucky centers across the commonwealth to help ensure safe, stable housing for those recovering from substance use disorder.
 Through Community Development Block Grant CARES Act funding, each center will be eligible for approximately $200,000 to offset costs incurred due to COVID-19.
 Funds also help ensure centers can continue services while protecting residents and staff from COVID-19.

 - Michigan – The Michigan Department of Health and Human Services, Michigan Department of Technology, Management and Budget and Michigan State University launched a COVID-19 exposure notification app pilot program on MSU’s campus and for the surrounding community.
 The app is a next step to help reduce the spread of the virus following increased testing and additional contact tracing efforts in Michigan.

 - North Carolina – The North Carolina Department of Health and Human Services announced that more than 100,000 people have downloaded SlowCOVIDNC, the state’s official exposure notification app.
 SlowCOVIDNC alerts users when they may have been exposed to someone who has tested positive for COVID-19.
-The app relies on users to anonymously submit their positive result to notify others.
+(Xanax) The app relies on users to anonymously submit their positive result to notify others.

 Other State Updates

 - Colorado – Connect for Health Colorado, the state’s official health insurance marketplace, and the Department of Revenue have named the members to serve on the Health Care Coverage Easy Enrollment Program’s advisory committee to guide implementation and administration of the program.
 Starting in 2022, the Easy Enrollment Program would allow Coloradans to mark on their state tax return that they are uninsured and opt-in for their information to be shared with Connect for Health Colorado, to see if they qualify for financial help or Medicaid.